Sewing collars & leashes with an LK-1900BN bartacking machine

 "needle plate" screws (4)

-The reason I suggest pre-loosening these screws is because they're hard to access (with the machine's head above).
+Eventually you'll have to remove the needle plate.
+Ask the seller to pre-loosen these because there's limited space above them (the machine's head is in the way).
 Trying to turn them with a long screwdriver at an angle could round the slot.
-Using a shorter screwdriver could be awkward to hold & push down while turning.
-If you round one of these off, it would be hard to fix due to the lack of access.
+Using a shorter screwdriver could be awkward to push down while turning.

 (Spares: #SM1040650TP, desc: SCREW M4 L=6)